top of page

 FACILITIES

-In Latin America several health centers are involved in the training process, including trauma centers from Colombia and Brazil.
+In Latin America, several health centers are involved in the training process, including trauma centers from Colombia, Bolivia and Brazil.
 The main objective is to understand limitations and work within these different environments trying to optimize resources without compromising care quality.

 Our Directors Research